prince1black1hat/Bluetooth-jammer/README.md

 # Bluetooth-jammer
-Jammer for all type of bluetooth. &lt;br> anybody wants to change or correct it please tell me
+Jammer for all type of bluetooth. <br> anybody wants to change or correct it please tell me